wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

         *   (xii) a commission of inquiry or board of inquiry or court of inquiry or committee of inquiry appointed, pursuant to, and not by, any provision of an Act, to inquire into a specified matter; or

-        *   (xiii) in relation to its news activities, any news medium
+        *   (xiii) in relation to its news activities, any news medium; or

+        *   (xiv) an inquiry to which [section 6][234] of the Inquiries Act 2013 applies

     _collect_ does not include receipt of unsolicited information

-    _Commissioner_ means the Privacy Commissioner referred to in [section 12][16] of this Act and appointed in accordance with [section 28(1)(b)][234] of the Crown Entities Act 2004
+    _Commissioner_ means the Privacy Commissioner referred to in [section 12][16] of this Act and appointed in accordance with [section 28(1)(b)][235] of the Crown Entities Act 2004

     _correct_, in relation to personal information, means to alter that information by way of correction, deletion, or addition; and _correction_ has a corresponding meaning

-    _department_ means a government department named in [Part 1][235] of Schedule 1 of the Ombudsmen Act 1975
+    _department_ means a government department named in [Part 1][236] of Schedule 1 of the Ombudsmen Act 1975

     _Deputy Commissioner_ means the Deputy Privacy Commissioner appointed under [section 15][19]

-    _Director of Human Rights Proceedings_ means the Director of Human Rights Proceedings or alternate Director of Human Rights Proceedings appointed under [section 20A][236] of the Human Rights Act 1993
+    _Director of Human Rights Proceedings_ means the Director of Human Rights Proceedings or alternate Director of Human Rights Proceedings appointed under [section 20A][237] of the Human Rights Act 1993

     _document_ means a document in any form; and includes---